spring-projects/spring-integration-samples/cookbooks/multipart-http/readme.txt

-This sample demonstrates how you can send a multipart request to a Spring Integration's HTTP service using Spring's RestTemplate
+This sample demonstrates how you can send a multipart request to a Spring Integration's HTTP service using 2 scenarios;
+1. Spring's RestTemplate
+2. Spring Integration Http Outbound Gateway

 It consists of two parts - Client and Server.

+There are two client programs.

-Client uses Spring's RestTemplate to assemble and send multipart request
+1. MultipartRestClient.
+It uses Spring's RestTemplate to assemble and send multipart request

+2. MultipartClientForHttpOutboundClient.
+It uses Spring Integration Http Outbound Gateway to send multipart request.
+   The interesting part about this client is the way it assembles Multipart request using a plain old Map.

 Server is Spring Integration's HTTP endpoint configuration.